 - Optional Fields Object fields with default values can be bypassed by the user on the command line.
-For example, to configure an object which consists of fields with default values, enter the command, enter the object name, press <return>, and the object will be configured with default values.
-All object fields do not have to be specified. - Selective Change Instead of searching for a prompt within a lengthy prompt-response sequence, "Selective Change" empowers the administrator to directly access the object field to be changed. - Service Change Error Message Consistency The parser simplifies usage of service change error messages.
+For example, to configure an object which consists of fields with default values, enter the command, enter the object name, press < return >, and the object will be configured with default values.
+All object fields do not have to be specified.
+For Succession 1000 systems both the optional fields <cab> and <port> refer to the Media Gateway number. - Selective Change Instead of searching for a prompt within a lengthy prompt-response sequence, "Selective Change" empowers the administrator to directly access the object field to be changed. - Service Change Error Message Consistency The parser simplifies usage of service change error messages.
 LD 117 displays only SCH0099 and SCH0105.

-Alarm Management Capability
+Alarm Management capability